-Coroners and Administrative Agencies.
-If you die, we may reveal medical information about your death to coroners, medical examiners and funeral directors, as allowed by law.
+Coroners and Funeral Directors.
+We may reveal medical information about persons who have died to coroners, medical examiners and funeral directors, as allowed by law.

-Tissue Donation and Organ Transplant Services.
-We may reveal your medical information to agencies that are responsible for obtaining tissue donations and obtaining and transplanting organs.
+Organ Transplant Services.
+We may reveal your medical information to agencies that are responsible for getting and transplanting organs.

 Research.
 We may reveal your medical information in connection with certain research activities.
-With your authorization, we may disclose pertinent information such as your name, social security number, study name, and dates of participation to our Accounts Payable department to issue human subjects research incentive payments.
+With your authorization, we may disclose pertinent information such as your name, social security number, study name, and dates of participation to our Accounts Payable department to issue human research subjects reimbursement and/or compensation payments.